xenosf/CTF-Writeups/CYS 2021/DevSecOps Scenario I/README.md

 Running the lab opens up a page with links to VS Code, Jenkins, and GitLab instances which are all running locally on the lab server.

-From the given resources, we can see that the code for this project is first pushed to the repository on GitLab, then automatically built and tested using Jenkins (with 2 build tests, DevSkim and TruffleHog).
+From the given resources, we can see that the code for this project is first pushed to the repository on GitLab, then built and tested using Jenkins (with 2 build tests, DevSkim and TruffleHog).

 We can access the Git repository using `http://gitlab/root/opensource-job-portal.git`.